 Most types of slate are resistant to weathering and untypically for a natural stone, high in tensile strength.
 This allows us to make and supply longer and narrower house name plaques than is possible in sandstone etc.

 The high tensile strength of slate is due to the layered or laminated nature of the stone, this can best be seen by the application of Slate as roofing tiles.
-Slates can be along split down very thin to form a strong light weight roofing covering that has been used for thousands of years and indeed is still widely used to day.
+Slates can be along split down very thinly to form a strong light weight roofing covering that has been used for thousands of years and indeed is still widely used today.